RobbieHember/fcgadgets/README.md

 work machines.
 Batch size (e.g., 1,500) is adjustable, but the batch size that optimizes simulation runtime, tends to be ~1,500 stands per unique combination of scenario and ensemble.

-### Scenarios & probabilistic modelling framework
+### Scenarios comparisons
-Projects that explore climate change impacts or mitigation activities invariably consider multiple hypothetical scenarios for each forest stand. the hierarchical structure is therefore built around running and comparing multiple scenarios.
+Projects that explore climate change impacts or mitigation activities invariably consider multiple hypothetical scenarios for each forest stand.
+The hierarchical structure and post-processing scripts are therefore built around running and comparing multiple scenarios.

+### Uncertainty and ensemble forecasting
 The **cbrunner** model adopts a probabilistic framework to accommodate processes with both deterministic and random components, as well as uncertainty analysis.
 Multiple ensembles occur when project configuration specifies a stochastic component to simulations.
 This generally only occurs if users incorporate simulations of the annual probability of tree mortality or annual probability of tree recruitment.